JorgenBrattang/Color-racing/README.md

 - CSS
 - Javascript

-## Frameworks, Libraries & Programs Used
+## Frameworks Libraries & Programs Used

 - <a href="https://fonts.google.com/" title="Link to google fonts" rel="nofollow">Google Fonts</a>
     - Google fonts was used to import the font "Poppins".
 - <a href="https://fontawesome.com/" title="Link to font awesome" rel="nofollow">Font awesome</a>